bluegoosemedia/atmoify/README.md

 ### Instructions

-1. Clone this repository to your local machine.

-2. Create a `docker-compose.yml` file with the following content:
+1. Create a `docker-compose.yml` file with the following content:

 ```yaml
 version: '3.9'